 Health Directors are individuals who guide and manage a myriad of health and wellness services for their First Nation communities in both urban settings and rural and remote locations across BC.

-The FNHDA was officially established in 2010 in response to among Health Director demand to create a community and circle of support to share stories, wise practices and identify common trends and priorities.
+The FNHDA was officially established in 2010 in response to Health Director demand to create a community and circle of support to share stories, wise practices and identify common trends and priorities.
 The Association ensures the voice of Health Directors — reflecting the voice of community — is central to the transformation of the delivery of health services to First Nations in BC through technical advice and counsel.
 Health Directors are integral to community health and wellness, bringing a wealth of real-world experience to their role of securing and managing health services for individuals and families to better address community needs.
 The work depends upon the experience, dedication and resourcefulness of individual Health Directors.

 The FNHDA is one of four governance partners within the made-in-BC Health Governance Structure created by Chiefs and leaders through the 2011 Consensus Paper and Resolution: BC First Nations Perspectives on a New Health Governance.
 The partners within this Governance Structure – the FNHDA, the First Nations Health Authority and the First Nations Health Council – share a common vision for Healthy, Self-Determining and Vibrant BC First Nation Children, Families and Communities.